 |Description of Project Outputs||

-1. Production of quality project documents and actions to fast track project startup
+Production of high-quality project documents and actions to fast track project start-up

-2. Capacity Development of Executing Agency and Implementing Agencies to prepare and appraise viable public investments
+Capacity Development of Executing Agency and Implementing Agencies to prepare and appraise viable public investments developed

 |Summary of Environmental and Social Aspects|